Gynecomastia: Signs and symptoms

-In gynecomastia there is typically enlargement of one or both breasts, symmetrically or asymmetrically, in a man.
+In gynecomastia there is always enlargement of one or both breasts, symmetrically or asymmetrically, in a man.
 A soft, compressible, and mobile mass of breast tissue is felt under the nipple and its surrounding skin in contrast to softer fatty tissue which is not associated with a mass.
 It may also be accompanied by breast tenderness or nipple sensitivity, which is commonly associated with gynecomastia observed in adolescents, typically early in development.
 Gynecomastia that is painful, bothersome, rapidly-growing, associated with masses in other areas of the body, or persistent should be evaluated by a clinician for potential causes.
 Dimpling of the skin, nipple discharge, and nipple retraction are not typical features of gynecomastia and may be associated with other disorders.
 Milky discharge from the nipple is not a typical finding, but may be seen in a gynecomastic individual with a prolactin secreting tumor.
 An increase in the diameter of the areola and asymmetry of the chest are other possible signs of gynecomastia.

+Much of the research on gynecomastia has focused on its causes and treatment, but little has explored its effects on mental health and overall quality of life.
 Gynecomastia has psychosocial implications that may be particularly challenging for adolescents who are experiencing physical maturation and self-identity formation, which includes body image disturbances, negative attitudes towards eating, self-esteem problems, social withdrawal, anxiety, and shame.
 Men with gynecomastia may appear anxious or stressed due to concerns about its appearance and the possibility of having breast cancer.
+Particular studies suggest that gynecomastia can lead to various psychological and social challenges, such as depression, anxiety and disordered eating.